Nutella looks for all the world like chocolate in a jar. It’s not just chocolate in a jar, is it?

 Due to the strict rationing in place thanks to a little something called World War II, Ferrero developed the recipe as a way of extending the chocolate supply.
-He mixed together hazelnuts, cocoa, skim milk, sugar, and palm oil to create this velvety spread that goes great with toast.
-In fact, the company claims there are over 50 hazelnuts per 13-ounce jar of the stuff.
+He mixed together the plentiful hazelnuts together with cocoa, skim milk, sugar, and palm oil to create a sweet, velvety spread.

-As roughly half the calories in Nutella come from fat — and saturated fat, for that matter — it’s wonderfully delicious on some toast, but not on par with an egg white omelette or a low-sugar fruit smoothie in the healthy breakfast department.
+As roughly half the calories in Nutella come from fat — and saturated fat, for that matter — it’s wonderfully delicious on toast… although not quote on par with an egg white omelet or a low-sugar fruit smoothie in the healthy breakfast department.

-So while it’s not a super-nutritious food, it is a nice way to satisfy your sweet tooth with something a little different than your typical candy bar.
+So while it’s not a super-nutritious food, the nuts make it better than eating plain chocolate — and it’s a nice way to satisfy your sweet tooth with something a little different than your typical candy bar.
 But be warned: Nutella may be addictive.